james-glass1999/MKDocs-James-Glass-PhD/docs/index.md

 # Welcome to James Glass PhD

 ## Summary
-Data-driven professional and Senior Technical Writer/Developer Relations and Documentation Manager with over a decade of experience in developer documentation, content strategy, and developer advocacy.
+Data-driven professional and Senior Technical Writer and Developer Relations/ Documentation Manager with over a decade of experience in developer documentation, content strategy, and developer advocacy.
 Expertise in Docs as Code workflows, technical enablement, and AI-driven documentation solutions.

 ---